 Retainage is a standard practice in construction, but there are things you can do to ensure that you are paid during the work and once it’s complete.

 If you are using subcontractors, a pay-when-paid clause can protect you.
 This clause says you pay your subcontractors when the client pays you.
 Be sure your client understands this provision, as it can motivate them as well.
 When you set payments, particularly the down payment, consider client risk as well as materials and labor.
-If your new client is an unknown to you, or the project itself is speculative (such as a new, untried restaurant), you may want to demand more upfront, with a small retainage.
+If your new client is unknown to you, or the project itself is speculative (such as a new, untried restaurant), you may want to demand more upfront, with a small retainage.
 You can be more flexible when contracting with a trusted repeat client.

 Be sure your invoices are clear, complete and correct.
 Far too often, late invoices are because of a problem with the invoice itself or inaccuracies in the paperwork.
-Clients should have not only a clear way to pay – such as a self-addressed envelope for a check or the information they need for making an online payment – but also a reminder of exactly what work that installment pays for.
+Clients should have not only a clear way to pay – such as a self-addressed envelope for a check or the information they need to make an online payment – but also a reminder of exactly what work that installment pays for.

 When a client doesn’t pay

-Start with a reminder.
-A past-due notice, with a copy of the bill and a reminder of the contract, including penalties, is a logical first step.
+A past-due notice with a copy of the bill and a reminder of the contract, including the penalties, is a logical first step.

 Occasionally, the client refuses to pay either out of dishonesty or because they are hoping to negotiate a lower project price.
 When this happens, you must decide what’s in your best interest – taking legal action, or negotiating a discount and taking the financial hit.

 More than a simple past-due notice, the demand letter clearly states the payment that is needed, the deadline for making the payment, and the consequences for not paying by the deadline.
 Be specific, particularly on your next steps: “If we do not receive payment by (date), we will file a lien on the property for (amount) on (date).”
-However, do not threaten, disparage or vent at the client, even if you are frustrated.
+However, do not threaten, disparage, or vent at the client, even if you are frustrated.
 Expressions of anger often make the reader ignore the message.
 It’s best to display an attitude of calm control.
 After all, this is a business agreement; you are within your rights to enforce the terms of that agreement.
 Another thing you can do is suggest arbitration to resolve the issue, which can be cheaper than a lawsuit.

 The mechanic’s lien

-If a client still fails to pay, you can file a mechanic’s lien, sometimes called a construction lien, laborer’s lien or artisan’s lien.
-A lien states that you have a claim on the property because of unpaid work you put into it.
+If a client still fails to pay after all these steps, you can file a mechanic’s lien, sometimes called a construction lien, laborer’s lien or artisan’s lien.
+A lien states that you have a claim on the property because of the unpaid work you put into it.
 While a lien is on the property, it’s difficult for a client to sell or refinance it, and it has an immediate negative impact on their credit score.
 A lien is a legal document, and each state and county has its own rules, including limits on how long after a project’s completion you can file a lien, the information needed, even the kinds of forms necessary.
 Make sure you meet all the applicable requirements.
 Also, be very careful about the forms; there are stories of liens being rejected for something as simple as font issues and margins.

 Finally, include the invoice for the unfinished work.
-You can file a lien in many ways, but many experts recommend doing so personally, because a clerk can check it on the spot for errors, saving you the time of correcting issues and potentially missing the deadline.
+You can file a lien in many ways, but if you do it in person with a clerk, they can check it on the spot for errors, saving you the time of correcting issues and potentially missing the deadline.

 - Copies of all correspondence, including any replies

-- Before and after photos of the work when possible
+- Before-and-after photos of the work when possible

 - Subcontractor invoices